 One of the standout features of both the Android and iOS apps for Vonage is the linked device functionality.
 With it, you can link up to five devices at a time, and if you want, all devices can ring at once when there’s an inbound call.

 Vonage also has easy call recording, and visual voicemail helps mobile users quickly read voicemails that have been left on the system rather than having to listen to them.
-Every tier of Vonage’s offering features unlimited calling and SMS messaging, and the system is compatible with both smartphones and tablets.
+Every tier of Vonage’s offering features unlimited calling and SMS messaging, and they have one of the many mobile VoIP apps compatible with both smartphones and tablets.

 Companies that Would Benefit from Vonage